Health Insurance for Families and Pregnant Women (RIte Care/RIte Share and Affordable Coverage Through Health Source RI)

 *Families and pregnant women can enroll in Rite Care/Rite Share at any time.
 There is a limited period to enroll in a commercial plan through HSRI.
 For 2014, the open-enrollment period ends on March 31, 2014.
 People can enroll outside of the open-enrollment period under certain circumstances including: loss of job-based health insurance, significant change in income, moving to a new state.

 People needing help with the application process can call the HSRI Contact Center at 1-855-840-4774.
 The contact center is open Monday-Saturday, 8 am – 9 pm and Sunday 12 pm – 6 pm.
 Staff can answer questions while the person is completing the on-line application or can take an application over the phone.
-Some staff speak languages other than English and can access a language line People who want to meet with a helper to complete the application can go to the Contact Center at 70 Royal Little Drive, Providence or can meet with a Navigator in their community.
+Some staff speak languages other than English and can access a language line People who want to meet with a helper to complete the application can meet with a Navigator in their community.
 There are bilingual navigators and navigators also have access to a language line for translation.
 Click here to find a Navigator.

 A decision on a RIte Care/RIte Share application should be made within 30 days.